 Lack of objectivity and professional distance

 In some cases, prescribing has occurred over long periods.
-However, one-off requests may also occur in informal situations outside the doctor-patient relationship.
+However, one-off requests for inappropriate prescriptions may also occur in informal situations outside the doctor–patient relationship.

 Discontinuity of care

-A significant risk is a lack of continuity of care, particularly where doctors are persuaded to just write up a script or referral or conduct a “corridor consultation”.
+A significant risk is a lack of continuity of care, particularly where a doctor is persuaded to just write up a script or referral or conduct a ‘corridor consultation’.